siqiang-ng/tp/docs/DeveloperGuide.md

 ![LinkDeleteSequenceDiagram](images/LinkDeleteSequenceDiagram.png)

 - Why is it implemented that way:
-    - The command was implemented to be as similar as possible to the current command classes, so that there would be minimal changes to the overall design of the product.
-Most new classes added to accommodate the `LinkDeleteCommand` would also be largely similar to classes implemented in AB3.
+    - The command is implemented to be as similar as possible to the current command classes, so that there will be minimal changes to the overall design of the product.
+Most new classes added to accommodate the `LinkDeleteCommand` will also be largely similar to classes implemented in AB3.

 ### Task Features

 **TaskAdd command**

-The TaskAdd command allows the user to add a task to a tag.
+The `taskadd` command allows the user to add a task to a tag.

-- How is TaskAddCommand executed
+- How is TaskAddCommand executed:
     1. The command is passed into `LogicManager`.
     2. `LogicManager` calls the parseCommand method of `ProjactParser`.
-    3. `ProjactParser` identifies the commandWord, which in this case is `taskadd` and the arguments.
+    3. `ProjactParser` identifies the commandWord, which in this case is 'taskadd' and the arguments.
     4. `ProjactParser` calls the parse method of `TaskAddCommandParser`, which parses the argument, creates a new `editTagDescriptor` object, and returns a new `TaskAddCommand` with the new `editTagDescriptor` object used as an argument.
     5. The `LogicManager` then calls the execute method of the `TaskAddCommand`, which calls the setTag method of `Model`.